therealhalonen/Library/README.md

 - Books can be deleted even if they have "likes"
 - JUnit testing.
 (Uses separate properties and schema = separate database to not interfere with the production one)

-**REST:
+**REST:**
-- API endpoint is accessedonly by admin and contains highly experimental/deprecated methods, for example http basic authentication and disabling cross site request forgery.
+**- API endpoint is accessed only by admin and contains highly experimental/deprecated methods, for example http basic authentication and disabling cross site request forgery.**
-	- This was done due to limited skills and schedule.**
+**- This was done due to limited skills and schedule.**

 The UI and the code: